matboivin/raytracer/README.md

 ### Common tasks

 * Press `ESC` key to exit the program.
-* Press space bar to switch view point.
+* Press space bar to switch view point in case of several cameras.

 ### Examples